 For many, eating biscuits is a habit.
 It may be a great source of vitamins, fiber, minerals, antioxidants, energy, and calories, among other nutritional benefits.

-The nutrition of a food mostly relies on its constituents.
+The nutrition of food mostly relies on its constituents.
 For instance, if you consume a ginger cookie, you can reap the antioxidant advantages.

 However, the majority of biscuits contain all-purpose flour, palm oil, and preservatives that might raise the risk of heart disease, bloating, high blood sugar, allergies, weight gain, and other conditions.